jango-blockchained/mcp-freecad/README.md

 ### 4. Recommended Setup: Using FreeCAD AppImage (Most Reliable)

-For the most reliable FreeCAD connection, especially if you encounter module import issues, we recommend using the FreeCAD AppImage:
+For the most reliable FreeCAD connection, especially if you encounter module import issues or environment conflicts, we strongly recommend using an extracted FreeCAD AppImage with the `launcher` connection method:

-1.  **Download a FreeCAD AppImage**: Get the latest stable or weekly build AppImage from the [FreeCAD releases page](https://github.com/FreeCAD/FreeCAD/releases).
+1.  **Download a FreeCAD AppImage**: Get the latest stable or weekly build AppImage (e.g., `.AppImage` format) from the [FreeCAD releases page](https://github.com/FreeCAD/FreeCAD/releases).

 2.  **Make it Executable**: `chmod +x /path/to/FreeCAD_*.AppImage`

-3.  **Extract the AppImage**: Use the provided utility script to extract the AppImage.
-This creates a self-contained FreeCAD environment.
+3.  **Extract the AppImage**: Use the provided utility script `extract_appimage.py` from the root of this repository.
+This creates a self-contained FreeCAD environment directory (`squashfs-root`).

     ```bash
     # Navigate to the mcp-freecad directory
     cd /path/to/mcp-freecad

-    # Run the extraction script
+    # Run the extraction script, providing the path to your downloaded AppImage
-    ./extract_appimage.py /path/to/FreeCAD_*.AppImage
+    python extract_appimage.py /path/to/FreeCAD_*.AppImage

-    # Optional: Specify output directory
+    # Optional: Specify output directory (defaults to creating squashfs-root in the current dir)
-    # ./extract_appimage.py /path/to/FreeCAD_*.AppImage --output /custom/extract/path
+    # python extract_appimage.py /path/to/FreeCAD_*.AppImage --output ./my_freecad_appimage
     ```
     This script will:
-    - Extract the AppImage to a `squashfs-root` directory (by default, next to the AppImage).
+    - Extract the AppImage contents to a `squashfs-root` directory.
-    - **Automatically update your `config.json`** to use the extracted AppImage (`use_apprun: true`, `apprun_path` set correctly, `connection_method: launcher`).
+    - **Automatically update your `config.json`** to use the `launcher` method and set the correct paths (`path`, `script_path`, `launcher_path`, `apprun_path`, `use_apprun: true`).
     - Test the extracted AppImage to ensure it works.

-4.  **Start the MCP Server**: The server will now use the `launcher` connection method with the extracted AppImage environment.
+4.  **Start the MCP Server**: The server will now use the `launcher` connection method configured in `config.json` to run FreeCAD operations within the clean, extracted AppImage environment.

     ```bash
     python freecad_mcp_server.py
     ```

-This method avoids potential conflicts with system Python versions and ensures all necessary FreeCAD dependencies and modules are correctly loaded.
+This method avoids potential conflicts with system Python versions and ensures all necessary FreeCAD dependencies and modules are correctly loaded via `AppRun`.

 ### 5. FreeCAD Python Interpreter Setup